-Establish a system for which sharing settings to use on which files.
+Establish a system to determine which sharing settings to use on which files.
 Share those guidelines with your team and post them somewhere convenient for future reference.
-For folders with leadership-only access, remember to revoke access as soon as an employee leaves.
+For folders with employee-only access, remember to revoke access as soon as an employee leaves.

-It can be overwhelming to organize thousands of files, but there are tools to help you.
+Organize thousands of files efficiently with the right tools.
 To sort files, open the folder containing all the files you’d like to organize, right-click within the folder, select Sort by, and then select how you want to sort the files: by name, date, type, size, or tags.

-If you need to rename a lot of files, there are apps for bulk file renaming, some of which are free.
-Then you can add details to file names, such as the year.
+If you need to rename a lot of files, there are apps for bulk file renaming, some of which are free, that allow you to add details to file names, such as the year.

 If you have too many year folders, you can always create a folder titled Archive for folders from more than a few years ago.

-- Have a quick meeting about the new computer file organization guidelines, with time for questions at the end, or send an email with instructions.
+- Have a quick meeting about the new computer file and folder organization guidelines, with time for questions at the end, or send an email with instructions.

 - Post the guidelines to your organization’s group chat app.